SecureSAML/xml-crypto/README.md

 - Introduced new .signedReferences property of signature to help prevent signature wrapping attacks.
 - After calling .checkSignature() with your public certificate, obtain .signedReferences to use.
 Array of signed strings by the certificate

+# Upgrading

+The `.getReferences() AND the .references` API is deprecated.
+Please do not attempt to access it.
+The content in there should be treated as unsigned.

+Instead, we strongly encourage users to migrate to the .signedReferences API.
+See the `Verifying XML document` section We understand that this may take a lot of efforts to migrate, feel free to ask for help.
+This will help prevent future XML signature wrapping attacks in the future.

+``

 ![Build](https://github.com/node-saml/xml-crypto/actions/workflows/ci.yml/badge.svg)